The Question of Extremism in American Politics

 There are racist elements in right-wing extremism – we saw these when Trump rose to political fame during Obama’s presidency as a leader of the “Birther” movement.
 That remains such a critical moment of the past decade because it brought together these extreme ideas that there was a grand conspiracy, potentially, at the heart of government.
 That the country had been duped and that the nation's first African American president was actually “foreign-born,” that he was “a left-wing radical.”
 He wasn't “a true American.”

 When John McCain was running for president in 2008 and the woman at his rally said, "Barack Obama is a Muslim" and was spouting some of these baseless theories, McCain stood up to her.
 The reason that got a lot of play is that that was a pretty unusual thing for a conservative leader to do.

-I’ve been reading Myron Magnet, all the ideas you outlined above, the appeal to culture being bigger than policy, to elites conspiring against family values, had a big influence on Karl Rove and the Bush campaign.
+I’ve been reading Myron Magnet, and all the ideas you outlined above, the appeal to the culture over policy, to elites conspiring against family values, had a big influence on Karl Rove and the Bush campaign.
 Their conclusion became “compassionate conservatism”, which on its face is different from what we see in the GOP now.

 That's an interesting example.

 In some ways, I think Bush represented the tension within the conservative movement between extremists and much more mainstream ideas.

 He was pro-immigration reform.

 He did quite well among Latino voters in Texas and nationally, which was really important to his coalition and all of his political victories.
 He appointed the nation's first African American woman as Secretary of State, and before Condoleezza Rice, Colin Powell, of course.